Evaluation, Assessment, and Planning. Tohoku, Japan 2011 Earthquake and Tsunami, Regional Crisis and Aftermath.

 The term Risk Communication is a type of communication about environmental health, assessing and communicating to the audience the good and the bad and the magnitude of an outcome from behavior or exposure.
 (CDC, 2014)

 Center for Disease Control and Prevention (CDC) Crisis & Emergency Risk Communication (CERC) Guide identifies the term Crisis Communication in two ways.
-First, it is an activity of an organization or agency facing a crisis that has occurred unexpectedly, may not be under organization’s control, requires immediate response and may cause harm to the organization’s reputation, image or viability.
+First, it is an activity of an organization or agency facing a crisis that has occurred unexpectedly, may not be under the organization’s control, requires immediate response and may cause harm to the organization’s reputation, image or viability.
 Second, crisis communication is associated with emergency management and the need to inform and alert the public about an event, in which case it is an effort of the community leaders to inform the public.
 In both cases, a typical crisis is an unexpected and threatening event that requires an immediate response.
 (CDC, 2014)

 Crisis and risk communication involve many agencies and groups that take different roles when disaster strikes.
 Government organizations, emergency response teams, non-governmental entities, private organizations and individual members of the community, each play a part of the cooperation effort in response to a disaster.
-Government plays a central role in providing environment for research, implementation, preparation, and execution of the response to any disaster and appropriate communication to the audience.
+Government plays a central role in providing an environment for research, implementation, preparation, and execution of the response to any disaster and appropriate communication to the audience.

 The question is, what needs to be put in place before the disaster strikes?
 Was there a system of checks and balances implemented and continuously improved to promote effective response and communication to minimize damage to infrastructure and, most importantly, loss of life?
 How did it perform?